 Your itinerary – take note of the following:

-You should plan to arrive in Cape Town at least 2 days prior to your intended surgery.
-To facilitate adequate recuperation and a comfortable return journey we recommend you remain in Cape Town between 1 – 3 weeks after surgery (see below).
-The suggested duration of your stay should be confirmed with us prior to making you flight reservations, here are our suggestions:
+You should plan to arrive in Cape Town at least 5 days before your intended surgery.
+To facilitate adequate recuperation and a comfortable return journey, we recommend you remain in Cape Town for 1-3 weeks after surgery (see below).
+The suggested duration of your stay should be confirmed with us before making your flight reservations.
+Here are our suggestions:

 General Pre-operative Instructions: